Publisher cancels Woody Allen memoir after backlash

 She added that the imprint does “not cancel books lightly.”

-Dylan Farrow thanked all the employees who "stood in solidarity with my brother, myself and all victims of sexual abuse yesterday: words will never describe the debt of gratitude I owe to you."

-"For someone who has felt alone in my story for so long, yesterday was a profound reminder of what a difference can be made when people stand and unite together for what’s right," she said on Twitter.

-Ronan Farrow retweeted a post by Publishers Weekly reporting Hachette’s announcement, without comment.
+Ronan retweeted a post by Publishers Weekly reporting Hachette´s announcement, without comment.

 The publisher had described it as “a comprehensive account of his life, both personal and professional.”

-There has been some criticism of Hachette’s move, including by best-selling author Stephen King.

-"The Hachette decision to drop the Woody Allen book makes me very uneasy.
-It’s not him; I don’t give a damn about Mr. Allen.
-It’s who gets muzzled next that worries me," he said on Twitter.

-Amazon has tagged the book a bestseller, signifying that the site has received a large number of pre-orders.
+Amazon has already tagged the book a bestseller on Amazon, signifying that the site has received a large number of pre-orders.